Emmersot/Property-Management-Webpage/README.md

 ## Description

-* _This is a webpage is used to showcase properties now and in the future to be listed for rental and accessible to the public with detailed information regarding : prices, location, travel details, property information, already scheduled dates.
-People interested in renting will be able to login to make altercations to the sites calender.
+* _This is a webpage is used to showcase properties to be listed for rental with detailed information regarding : prices, location, travel details, property information, already booked dates.
+People interested in renting will be able to login to make alterations to the sites calender for booking.
 Possible expansion into having onsite payment abilities._
 ## Technologies Used

 * _API's_